-Modern day herbalists and folk medicine lovers today use osha to soothe coughs and head colds, to support healthy respiratory function, to encourage healthy altitude adjustment, to promote perspiration when cooling down a fever, for minimizing tooth pain, supporting health of the sinuses, as a lucky talisman, an air purifier, and as a digestive tonic.
+Modern day herbalists and folk medicine lovers today use osha to soothe coughs and head colds, to support healthy respiratory function, to encourage healthy altitude adjustment, to promote perspiration when cooling down body temperatures, for minimizing tooth pain, supporting health of the sinuses, as a lucky talisman, an air purifier, and as a digestive tonic.
 The list of ways to use osha is very long.

 And luckily, since the roots are so chock full of healing potency, you can boil them in water an average of 50 times!
 This is an economic and ecological gain to avoid harvesting or buying 50 more roots than necessary.

 Herbalist and Teacher Ann Drucker has a ton of uses for osha.
 One she has been excited to share lately is grinding osha up after you have boiled it 50 times and using it in your cooking.
 A coffee/spice grinder does the trick to pulverize the osha properly.
 This provides a unique spice for salmon, sautéed onions, honey, even brownies!
 Ann strongly encourages the full use of the plant.
 She says, "When you are done, if you do not grind it up and eat it, take it back to its home in the Earth where you found it."